International Standard Classification of Occupations (ISCO), International Labour Organization (ILO) 2008

 Statement Section Head DMRP

-On Saturday 7 November 2020, the IAEA will join all medical physicists around the world and the International Organization for Medical Physics (IOMP) in celebrating the 8th International Day of Medical Physics (IDMP).
-A live webinar will be hosted by IOMP with participation of IAEA Officers on 7 November at 12 Greenwich Mean Time (GMT); instructions on how to join the event are available on the relevant IOMP webpage.
+On 7 November 2021, the IAEA will join all medical physicists around the world and the International Organization for Medical Physics (IOMP) in celebrating the 9th International Day of Medical Physics (IDMP).

 7 November as IDMP

 International guidelines clearly state that medical physicists are part of the health workforce.
-Medical physics has been included among the healthcare professions by the International Labour Organization (ILO) already in 2008, in the publication International Standard Classification of Occupations (ISCO).
+Medical physics has been included among the healthcare professions by the International Labour Organization (ILO), in the publication International Standard Classification of Occupations (ISCO).
 The IAEA International BSS (2014), HHS 25 (2013) and SSG 46 (2018) clearly refer to the medical physicist as health professional, stressing the importance of acquiring defined competencies to practice at the highest professional standards.
+Additionally, the IAEA launched this year specific guidelines for certification of CQMPs, TCS 71 which provide criteria for the establishment of national certification schemes and for the registration of medical physicists as well as recommendations for their continuous professional development.
+Indeed, the absence of professional recognition can hinder the access to adequate academic education, clinical training, as well as continuous professional development (CPD), and consequently result in unharmonized professional standards.